 Stephanie and I spent our first night as a young married couple sleeping on a couch in the ICU waiting room.
 Early Friday afternoon, with my mom and brothers and sisters standing at his bedside, my wife held my dad’s hand and read the Bible to him.
 A few minutes later, he passed away.

-We had our ceremony the next day, with a candle lit in remembrance of my dad.
+We had friends and family in from out of town who had no idea what was happening, and so we decided to have our ceremony the next day, with a candle lit in remembrance of my dad.
 And although that night was beautiful, when I think back to my wedding, I think of standing in Room 6 of the ICU with my wife’s hand in my right and my dad’s hand in my left.
 I think of my wife sitting next to his hospital bed and reading the Bible to him.
-I have a hard time remembering what we chose for dinner or what color the bridesmaids dresses were or what music our DJ played — and I wouldn’t have it any other way.
+I have a hard time remembering what we had for dinner or what color the bridesmaids dresses were or what music our DJ played — and I wouldn’t have it any other way.
+I feel blessed that Stephanie and I were able to spend one the most important moments of our lives without any distractions at all, completely focused on the moment, surrounded by only the people nearest and dearest to us.

-My promise to you is that no matter what, I’ll help you to see that your love is the most important thing.
+My promise to you is that no matter what, every time you look through your wedding photographs, it will be clear that your love is the most important thing.